zenml-io/zenml-projects/Atari-Game-Player/ReadMe.md

 ## 📓 Explanation of Code

-- `DQN/model.py` This file consists all the utility functions and classes which we need for developing our steps, all the classes and functions are explained in detail in their respective docstring.
+- `DQN/model.py` This file consists of all the utility functions and classes which we need for developing our steps.
+All the classes and functions are explained in detail in their respective docstring.

 - `pipelines/training_pipeline` This file has the pipeline for training the model, built using the ZenML pipeline module.